k3rs3d/ringfairy/README.md

 - Remote config file support
 - Shuffle option
 - HTML minification
-- Catches duplicate entries
 - RSS linking
 - Auto-link website owner contact info
+- Catches duplicate entries
 - Detailed logging

+## 🔎 Webrings

+Currently, as far as I know, the only webring using `ringfairy` is [Ghostring](https://ghostring.neocities.org).

+If you decide to launch your own webring with this tool, let me know and I'll list it here! :)

 ## 🪄 Usage

-- Clone the repo.
+- Download a release binary OR clone the repo and build from source.
 - Modify the `websites.json` (by default) file to include the details of the websites you want to include in the webring.
 Each website must be added to the list.
+- Modify the `config.json` (by default) file according to your needs.
 - (Optional) Customize pages by modifying the templates, located in the `data/templates` folder (by default).
 You can also use remote files as templates.
 See the "Templates" section below.
 - (Optional) Add any additional files into the `data/assets` folder (by default).
 Everything in this folder will simply be copied over into the output directory.
 Here you can add extras like images, HTML/CSS, etc.
 - Run `ringfairy` to generate the webring by writing HTML files containing the redirects.
 Each site will link to the next/previous site in the `websites.json` file, forming your webring!